Executive Director - Dr Paul Jauncy

 Artistic Director - Dr Ryan Williams

-Ryan has just started his General Practice Training in 2016.
+Ryan has just started his General Practice Training in 2016 and became a GP specialist in 2019.
+He is currently a GP practising in Wilston.
 He graduated from the University of Queensland, School of Medicine in 2011.
 His musical studies began at the age of 8 with the viola and piano, and he began playing flute, bassoon and percussion during his high school years.
 Ryan spent 2 years playing viola in the Queensland Youth Symphony under internationally renowned conductor John Curro OAM, and toured with the orchestra to South Korea, Switzerland, Italy, Austria and Germany, culminating in a performance at World Expo 2000 in Hannover.

 Ryan studied undergraduate degrees in Arts and Education at the University of Queensland, and began working as a German and science teacher at Ferny Grove State High School upon graduation.
 In this role, Ryan became an active member of the acclaimed instrumental music department at Ferny Grove, where he conducted several ensembles and performed Saint-Saëns' Carnival of the Animals with Israeli pianist Brachi Tilles.
 Ryan has been conducting the Queensland Medical Orchestra since 2010.

 Marketing & Sponsorship Manager - Dr Lily Vrtik